Free Walking Tour Berlin

 Nobel Prize-Winning Scientist: Lise Meitner

-Tip: Attend a Science Talk or Workshop
+Tip: Experience the Science Talk or Workshop

 Fighting for Equality: Clara Zetkin